A big issue in economics is the tradeoff between efficiency and equity.

 - Horizontal equity is treating everyone in the same situation the same. e.g. everyone earning £15,000 should pay the same tax rates.

-For example, the Community Charge (Poll tax) was considered to be economically efficient because a poll tax doesn’t distort economic behaviour.
-(A poll tax doesn’t reduce incentives to work).
+The Community Charge (Poll tax) was a tax on every individual.
+Each individual paid the same amount – regardless of their income.
+It was considered to be economically efficient because a poll tax doesn’t distort economic behaviour.
+It has no impact on incentives to work because if you earn more, the tax you pay remains the same.
 However, by making a millionaire pay the same tax as a poor pensioner, it was considered to be unfair.

 A tax on cigarettes can be said to increase social efficiency.
 Cigarettes have negative externalities causing the social cost to be higher than personal cost.
 The cigarette tax makes people pay the full social cost of smoking and increases social efficiency.
 However, a cigarette tax is also highly regressive.
 It takes a bigger percentage of income from low-income earners.